 With rain in the area, drivers may want to be cautious.
 Earlier this afternoon there were two single-vehicle rollover accidents on Hood County roads.
 The first, on Paluxy Highway just south of Daniels Court, a man driving a Dodge pickup that left the roadway and evidently damaged its rear cargo area.
 The driver was transported to Lake Granbury Medical Center for treatment of undisclosed injuries.
 Shortly after that, another crash occurred on a rain-slicked roadway in the vicinity of Old Acton Highway and Davis Road.

 A 50-year-old Hood County man was flown by air ambulance to Harris Hospital in downtown Fort Worth due to injuries suffered when the motorcycle he was driving collided with a Toyota Camry at about 7 p.m.
 Monday on the Loop 567 extension near Porter Court.
 The man sustained a possible broken leg along with road rash, according to a witness.
 The full extent of his injuries is uncertain.

-Angela Dawn Farquer, 41, of Fort Worth, was arrested April 15 by a Granbury police officer and charged with two separate felony counts of possession of less than 1 gram of methamphetamine, according to Hood County Jail records.
+Wendi Michelle Samsill, 46, of the 5400 block of Lake View Drive in the Arrowhead Shores subdivision, was arrested July 19 by a Sheriff’s Office deputy and charged with a felony count of possession less than 1 gram of methamphetamine, according to Hood County Jail booking records.